Boo! Scary Halloween Events Rise Up in Toronto 2012September 28, 2011 3 Comments

 Halloween Haunt at Canada’s Wonderland

 Starting Oct.
-5, 2012 and running to Oct.
-28, 2012, Halloween Haunt at Canada’s Wonderland features 10 mazes including the Terror of London and Blood on the Bayou and three new shows including The Hanging, Beyond the Grave and Skeleton Crew.
+4, 2013 and running from Friday to Sunday only to Oct.
+27, 2013, Halloween Haunt at Canada’s Wonderland features 10 mazes including the Terror of London and Blood on the Bayou and three new shows including The Hanging, Beyond the Grave and Skeleton Crew.
 Enjoy midway rides that are even spookier in the dark.
-Admission is as low as $29.99 on Friday nights and $32.99 on Saturday nights.
+Admission is as low as $29.99 on Friday nights and $32.99 on Saturday nights if you purchase your tickets online.
+Park admission price is $37.99-$39.99.

 Fort York After Dark